Originally published November 9, 2024

 Last July, I decided to try the micro-investment app Stash.
-As someone who spends a lot of time writing about personal finance, and a hustler to the core, I wanted to give it a go.
+As someone who spends a lot of time writing about personal finance, and a hustler to the core, I wanted to give it a go and do a firsthand Stash review.

 Stash is an investment app that lets regular people, not licensed investors, invest in the stock market.
 You don’t need thousands, or even hundreds, of dollars to get started.
 The idea is to educate everyday people on the ropes of investments as they navigate the app.

-TL;DR: I signed up for Stash App last July.
-As a normal user (not an investor) I’ve made $244 or an +8% return.
+Stash Review TL;DR: I signed up for Stash App last July.
+As a normal user (not an investor) I’ve made ~ $329 or a +5612% return.
 I like most things about the platform but there are many considerations.

 Real user review of Stash